ULHPC/resif/docs/variables.md

 The layout of this directory shall typically reflect the following topology:

 <pre>
-     <srcpath>.
+  $srcpath.
     ├── Gemfile[.lock]   # bundler stuff
 	├── README.md
   ├── Rakefile         # main rakefile
   ├── VERSION          # current release of the repository ├── bin/             # hold the scripts piloting all operations ├── config/          # hold configurations
   │   ├── swsets.yaml  # YAML definitions for the software sets
   ├── easybuild/
   │   ├── easyblocks/  # git subtree for Easyblocks
   │   ├── easyconfigs/ # git subtree for Easyconfigs
   │   ├── framework/   # git subtree for EasyBuild framework
   └─  └── wiki/        # git subtree for the wiki
 </pre>

 Default value: